Thesis and Dissertation Preparation and Submission Timeline

 Submit for Editing

-Authors must obtain the approval and signature of their academic advisor before submitting their work for editing.
+Authors must obtain the explicit approval of their academic advisor before submitting their work for editing.

-Student work is generally edited on a first come, first serve basis.
+The work of degree candidates is generally edited on a first come, first serve basis.
 Authors may check the editing queue to see information about manuscripts currently in the queue.

 The time frame for editing in the Spring semester is tight, so master’s candidates intending to defend their thesis at the end of the Spring term should be prepared to make editing revisions as soon as the work is returned to them.